getodk/docs/odk1-src/form-audit-log.rst

 - enumerators who take a particularly long or short time to answer

+- if enumerators were at the correct location when filling out a form

 This information can inform form design and training.

 .. admonition:: Aggregate 1.5.0+ required